 - Local SEO tends to be much cheaper.
 It often doesn’t involve content marketing, which requires significant planning and well-written content.

-- Ecommerce SEO tends to be more expensive.
+- If you’re looking for an eCommerce SEO company, they tend to be more expensive.
 It usually requires highly technical knowledge, which can come at a premium.
 It can also have the easiest to calculate ROI, which makes it easy for CFOs to justify the cost for SEO.

 Data source: Ahrefs